 This plant can literally survive for months without any water!
 It can also adapt to any sun light except being put in direct sun.

 Take note, though, ZZ plants are poisonous to pets and people.
 If you have kids or animals that may take a nibble out of these, either these indoor plants in a spot where they can’t get them.

 ZZ Plant Care Tips

 ZZ plants are pretty straight forward in how to keep them alive, but here’s everything you need to know.

 Like most of the plants I own, ZZ plants do best when you water them every one to two weeks.
 This may be different for you depending on your climate or where they are in your home.

 Always check the soil before watering, sticking your finger in the soil to make sure the top inch is dry before watering again.
-One of the only ways to kill a ZZ plant is by overwatering it so keep your watering can away from it if it feels even the slightest bit wet!
+The best way to kill a ZZ plant is by overwatering it so keep your watering can away from it if it feels even the slightest bit wet!

-Zz plants can survive in low light but they’ll thrive with moderate to low sunlight.
-They really don’t do well in direct sunlight so be sure to keep them out of the sun’s rays!
+ZZ plants can survive in low-light conditions but they’ll thrive with moderate to low sunlight.
+They really don’t do well with too much sunlight so be sure to keep them out of the sun’s rays!